status-im/translate.status.im/README.md

    - Notes:
      - Please don't translate `Empty` in the project It should be a blank.
      - Don't hesitate to ask anything in the chat on the right hand side on Lokalise
-     - Please take a look at the `unverified` translations first.
-It means some old translations should be updated.
+     - Check out `unverified` translations first.
+It means some oudated translations need to be updated.
        <img src="https://lh3.googleusercontent.com/OPU1M51hYIH9GrQ_RJHi6S9cqvsqD4os_S8Lez2qDAbgz0tj4xoVUZaq0yqsrTKlljw4LScFaeLM_2eYYqtE53BregumcxuMoifswcVDlm51YBwiiOS80Kfaj3UPP5SZbABqjRV9=w2400" width="300">

 - **Review**